ultrafunkamsterdam/undetected-chromedriver/README.md

 - - -
 ## Message for all ##
 I will be putting limits on the issue tracker.
-It has beeen abused too long.
+It has been abused for too long.
 any good news?
-Yes, i've opened [Undetected-Discussions](https://github.com/ultrafunkamsterdam/undetected-chromedriver/discussions) which i think will help us better in the long run.
+Yes, I've opened [Undetected-Discussions](https://github.com/ultrafunkamsterdam/undetected-chromedriver/discussions) which i think will help us better in the long run.
 - - -

 What this is not
 ---
-**THIS PACKAGE DOES NOT, and i repeat DOES NOT hide your IP address, so when running from a datacenter (even smaller ones), chances are large you will not pass!
+**THIS PACKAGE DOES NOT, and I repeat DOES NOT hide your IP address, so when running from a datacenter (even smaller ones), chances are large you will not pass!
 Also, if your ip reputation at home is low, you won't pass!**

-Running following code from home , and from a datacenter.
+Running the following code from home, and from a datacenter.
 ```python
 import undetected_chromedriver as uc
 driver = uc.Chrome(headless=True,use_subprocess=False)